phpn00b/wbe_csharp_driver/README.md

 If you need help with intergrating this with your project let me know...
 I also have java version of these that I will hopefully be posting soon.
 Check out my blog http://www.musingsofacodefiend.com/

+While the first two devices listed here support contactless reading and or writing currently the driver does not.

+I have only implimented the functionality needed for my use case which is knowing when a card is inserted or removed and reading data off of track 2 of a magnetic card.

 # Supported Devices

 ## WBM-5000 Motorized Card Reader/Writer